Jimmy Kimmel Celebrates the End of the GOP Health-Care Plan, Talks Next Steps

-On Tuesday’s Jimmy Kimmel Live!, the host was finally able to celebrate the death of Graham-Cassidy, the latest GOP health-care bill that won’t get a vote in the senate.
+On Tuesday’s Jimmy Kimmel Live!, the host was happy to announce the death of Graham-Cassidy, the latest GOP health-care bill that won’t get a vote in the senate.
 Last week, Jimmy Kimmel played a huge part in steering the conversation against the Obamacare replacement, with his monologues that packed a punch while explaining, in layman’s terms, the problems with the legislation.
 Kimmel originally ditched his apolitical reputation months before when he revealed that his son needed an open-heart surgery shortly after birth, and called on politicians to protect other families in similar circumstances by ensuring that any future health-care system guaranteed no lifetime limits to coverage or discrimination against pre-existing conditions.

 After praising Senator John McCain, one of the three Republican “no” votes that stopped the bill from coming to the Senate floor, Kimmel offered a solution for fixing the problems in the current system.
 “Look, I’m not a congressman, I don’t want to tell you how to do your jobs, but here’s how to do your jobs,” Kimmel said.
 “Instead of writing a bill by candlelight on a Bazooka wrapper in the back of a Senate broom closet and then lying about what it will do, try this: hold a bunch of hearings.”
 Kimmel recommended the senate call on a committee of health-care experts to formulate a plan that would help the most Americans.
 “I know it sounds crazy, but sometimes you have to think inside the box,” Kimmel quipped.